AI

 Go slow to go fast: why your AI transformation timeline should be longer

 The companies that take twice as long to implement AI end up years ahead of those who rush.
-Research shows 95% of generative AI pilots fail, and only 6% of organizations capture real value.
+Most generative AI pilots fail, and only a small fraction of organizations capture real value.
 Here is how to pace your AI transformation timeline for sustainable capability development instead of surface-level tool adoption.

 The companies that take twice as long to implement AI end up years ahead of those who rush.
-Research shows 95% of generative AI pilots fail, and only 6% of organizations capture real value.
+Most generative AI pilots fail, and only a small fraction of organizations capture real value.
 Here is how to pace your AI transformation timeline for sustainable capability development instead of surface-level tool adoption.

-Every CEO wants their AI transformation done in 90 days.
+Every CEO I’ve talked to wants their AI transformation wrapped up in 90 days.

-I get why.
+I get it.
 Boards want results.
-Competitors are moving.
-The pressure is real.
-But here is what keeps happening: 95% of generative AI pilots fail to achieve rapid revenue acceleration, and 80% of AI projects overall fail - twice the rate of non-AI IT projects.
-Rushing the timeline is one of the biggest reasons.
+Competitors keep announcing things.
+But the overwhelming majority of generative AI pilots fail to achieve rapid revenue acceleration, and most AI projects overall fail, which is twice the rate of non-AI IT projects.
+Rushing the timeline is one of the main reasons this keeps happening.

 The companies that take longer to implement AI properly end up ahead of those who sprint.
-Not because slow is inherently better, but because sustainable transformation requires time for people to internalize changes, not just learn new tools.
-Only 6% of organizations are capturing disproportionate value from AI - the remaining 94% are using it without transforming.
+Not because slow is inherently better.
+Because real transformation requires time for people to actually internalize changes, not just learn new tools.
+Only 6% of organizations are capturing disproportionate value from AI.
+The remaining 94% are using it without transforming anything at all.

 Why speed kills transformation

-There is a difference between implementing AI and transforming with AI.
+There’s a real difference between implementing AI and transforming with AI.

-People are exhausted.
-Job displacement fears nearly doubled from 28% to 40% between 2024 and 2026.
-Adding another rushed AI initiative on top of this anxiety does not create transformation.
+Job displacement fears jumped from 28% to 40% in recent years.
+Adding another rushed AI initiative on top of that anxiety doesn’t create transformation.
 It creates resistance.
+Quiet, stubborn resistance that kills pilots from the inside.

-I have watched this pattern play out at Tallyfy repeatedly.
+I’ve watched this play out at Tallyfy repeatedly.
 Customers who insist on 30-day implementations get tool adoption.
 The ones who commit to 6-9 months get transformation.
-The difference shows up a year later when the first group is still struggling with basic adoption while the second group has redesigned entire workflows around AI capabilities.
+A year later, the first group is still fighting basic adoption while the second group has redesigned entire workflows around AI capabilities.

-This is not just anecdotal.
-Over 80% of companies have piloted tools like ChatGPT or Copilot, but fewer than 5% have moved custom AI solutions into production.
-The rest are stuck in “pilot purgatory” - experiments that look impressive in presentations but never take hold in day-to-day operations.
+The vast majority of companies have piloted tools like ChatGPT or Copilot.
+Very few have moved custom AI solutions into production.
+The rest are stuck in “pilot purgatory,” experiments that look impressive in presentations but never take hold in day-to-day operations.

 The paradox: going slower in year one puts you years ahead by year three.